- Who Is Taiga For?

 What is the best way to get started using Taiga?

 If you are familiar with agile methodologies, you can jump right in.
 No need to see videos, read manuals or get trained.
 Just dig around our documentation and this support page for a quick overview.

-When you first create a project you'll be asked if you want to use the Kanban template, or the Scrum template.
+When you first create a project you'll be asked if you want to use the Kanban template or the Scrum template.
 If you're unsure, select either.
-You can then enable them both.
-You can decide which to keep later, and you can switch back and forth between using either or both at any time..
+You can later enable them both.
+You can decide which to keep later, and you can switch back and forth between using either or both at any time.